Drinking culture: Social drinking

-"Social drinking", also commonly referred to as "responsible drinking", refers to casual drinking of alcoholic beverages in a social setting without an intent to become intoxicated.
-In Western cultures, good news is often celebrated by a group of people having a few alcoholic drinks.
-For example, alcoholic drinks may be served to "wet the baby's head" in the celebration of a birth.
-Buying someone an alcoholic drink is often considered a gesture of goodwill.
-It may be an expression of gratitude, or it may mark the resolution of a dispute.
+Social drinking refers to casual drinking of alcoholic beverages in a social setting (for example bars, nightclubs, or parties) without an intent to become intoxicated.
+A social drinker is also defined as a person who only drinks alcohol during social events, such as parties, and does not drink while alone (e.g., at home).
+In many cultures, good news is often celebrated by a group sharing alcoholic drinks.
+For example, sparkling wine may be used to toast the bride at a wedding, and alcoholic drinks may be served to celebrate a baby's birth.
+Buying someone an alcoholic drink is often considered a gesture of goodwill, an expression of gratitude, or to mark the resolution of a dispute.